Field Days Frequently Asked Questions

 What food is available at Field Days?

-We will have lunch and dinner on Friday and Saturday provided by Twelve 31 Cafe and Catering.
+We will have lunch and dinner on Friday and Saturday provided.
 You can select your food choice when you register.
 There are omnivore, gluten free, vegan, vegetarian, and dairy free options.
 Sunday morning is Teamster Breakfast.
 All are welcome.
 Payment is by donation ($10-15 suggested.)

 Is there parking onsite?